PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setDryRunTarget().rst

 setDryRunTarget()
 =================

 The **setDryRunTarget()** method sets a dry-run flag and lets you test and debug tracking.
-The dry-run flag prevents sending data to Piwik PRO and prints it in the console instead.
+The dry-run flag prevents data from being sent to Piwik PRO and instead prints it to the console.

 Syntax
 ------